step-security/secure-repo/README.md

 To secure GitHub Actions workflows using a pull request:

 - Go to https://app.stepsecurity.io/securerepo and enter your public GitHub repository
-- Login using your GitHub Account (no need to install any App or grant `write` access)
+- Log in using your GitHub Account (no need to install any App or grant `write` access)
-- View recommendations and click `Create pull request`.
-Here is a [sample pull request](https://github.com/Kapiche/cobertura-action/pull/60).
+- View recommendations and click `Create pull request.` Here is an example pull request: https://github.com/electron/electron/pull/36343.

 ### Integration with OpenSSF Scorecard

 - Add [OpenSSF Scorecards](https://github.com/ossf/scorecard-action) starter workflow
 - View the Scorecard results in GitHub Code Scanning UI
-- Follow remediation tip that points to https://app.stepsecurity.io
+- Follow the remediation tip that points to https://app.stepsecurity.io

 <p align="center">
   <img src="images/SecureWorkflowsIntegration.png" alt="Secure workflow Scorecard integration screenshot" width="600">